RomadHolding/blockchain/README.md

 ## 3. How do you plan to protect against Nothing-at-Stake?

 The delegate's faulty or malicious behavior is stored on the blockchain.
-It is its reputation automatically decrease.
-Just 2 mistakes will lower the reputation 8 times.
-3 mistakes will lower it 54 times.
-This way the penalized delegate will become a speaker less and less often.
+The reputation is decreased exponentially.
+Just 3 mistakes will lower about 2 times (x1.95).
+7 fails will lead to an exclusion from the delegates pool forever.

 # References
 * [1] https://www.coinbureau.com/analysis/solving-blockchain-trilemma/